 DoneDone — A Suite for Testing Mobile Apps and QA Collaboration.

-The integration of a proper QA system is critical both for quality control and efficiency when testing mobile apps.
-DoneDone is an excellent QA environment, offering numerous time-saving and quality assurance features all in the one easy to use GUI.
+Ron Perry is the Founder of egniteBIZ, a web development firm with a strong emphasis on mobile and responsive design.
+Integrating a proper QA system is critical for quality control and efficiency when testing mobile apps.
+DoneDone is an excellent QA environment, offering numerous time-saving and quality assurance features all in one easy-to-use GUI.

 DoneDone features include the ability to create issues with a built-in workflow, ensuring that each issue is assigned both to a developer and a tester once the developer pushes back the issue.
 It also offers the ability to manage Release Builds, which automatically triggers issues that are then ready for testing.
 Lastly, it has excellent reporting features, making it easy to view the current status of any given project in an easy-to-use report.
 The system is extremely easy to use and requires little to no learning curve, unlike many others on the market.
 I highly recommend this.

 To Recap: A Quick-hit List of Top Mobile Development Tools for Testing Mobile Apps